Around the World on 90k Part I: Warsaw and Beijing with Nothing But a Passport and a Dream(liner)

 We had one night in Beijing, arriving at 6AM and leaving at midnight the following night.
 While I’ve wanted to check out the Park Hyatt Beijing, I figured for a one night stay where we were hoping for early check-in we would be better off at a mega-hotel, where there’s a greater probability of rooms being available early in the morning.

 So instead we booked the Grand Hyatt Beijing.
-It’s a Category 4 Gold Passport property, so I actually redeemed by annual free night certificate from the Chase Hyatt Visa Card.
+It’s a Category 4 World of Hyatt property, so I actually redeemed by annual free night certificate from the Chase Hyatt Visa Card (which is no longer available – for a current option, see here).
 Given that paid rates were over $200 per night, I considered that to be a pretty great deal.

 The drive from the airport to the Grand Hyatt took about 30 minutes, and the exterior sure did live up to the name — it was a grand hotel!